Hematology Faculty

 Professor, Emeritus (Active)

-As Director of the Stanford MDS Center, Dr Peter Greenberg has an active clinical practice focusing on evaluating and treating patients with myelodysplastic syndromes (MDS) and clonal myeloid disorders.
+As Director of the Stanford MDS Center, Dr Greenberg has an active clinical practice focusing on the evaluation and treatment of myelodysplastic syndromes (MDS) and clonal myeloid disorders.
 His clinical research involves design and coordination of clinical trials using experimental drugs with biologic focus for both lower and higher risk MDS patients not responding to standard therapies.
-He is Coordinator of the International Working Group for Prognosis in MDS (IWG-PM) which generated the revised MDS classification system (the IPSS-R) and that is now evaluating the impact of molecular mutations on this risk-based prognostic system.
-He is Chair of the National Comprehensive Cancer Network (NCCN) Practice Guidelines Panel for MDS and is a member of the World Health Organization (WHO) Clinical Advisory Committee for Classification of hematopoietic neoplasms: AML and myeloid neoplasms.
+He is Coordinator of the International Working Group for Prognosis in MDS (IWG-PM) which generated the revised MDS classification system (the IPSS-R) and is now evaluating the impact of molecular mutations on this risk-based prognostic system.
+He is Chair of the NCCN Practice Guidelines Panel for MDS.

 David Iberri, MD